 Behavior Triggers = New Opportunities

 “Triggers” refers to clear opportunities to put skills into practice in practical ways.
 According to the behavior equation above, a trigger is required to give motivation and ability a platform on which to combine and produce a behavior.
 For example, consider an employee who attends a conflict-management training course, who is highly motivated to put his new skills into practice.
 If this employee works in an environment in which conflict is stifled, he may never be presented with a trigger to test his new competence, and the new knowledge will eventually fade.

 Of the three components in this model, triggers may be the most challenging to put in place.
 SOCIAL STYLE can be useful here, as well.
 For example, verbal encouragement and reminders can act as effective triggers for the Expressive Style, precise tracking and reporting systems can provide welcome triggers for Analyticals, and job duties that present challenging interactions can be a trigger for an Amiable Style person to put new skills to work.
 When thinking about triggers to put in place in your organization, ask yourself, “what experiences will employees be faced with that will unmistakably call for a trained skill to be put in place?”

 The next time you find yourself planning for an upcoming training initiative, take some time to create a separate plan for each of the three components of behavior.
 If you’re reading this blog, you are probably already experienced in laying plans to provide employees with new abilities.
 Spend an equal amount of time planning the ways in which you can influence trainee’s motivation to put skills into practice, as well as providing daily triggers (opportunities) to do so, and you will tap into the true potential of training programs.

-Dave Ingram is a Project Coordinator at TRACOM Group.
+Author: Dave Ingram is the author of this article.
 His writing has been featured in The Motley Fool, The Houston Chronicle, NYSE Moneysense and Yahoo.